-Anti-ENA ProfilePlus 1 ELISA (IgG) Test instruction
+Anti-ENA ProfilePlus 2 ELISA (IgG) Test instruction

-ORDER NO. ANTIBODIES AGAINST IG CLASS SUBSTRATE FORMAT EA 1590-1208-1 G separate: nRNP/Sm, Sm, SS-A, SS-B, Scl-70, Jo-1 lgG Ag-coated microplate wells 12 x 08 (96)
+ORDER NO. ANTIBODIES AGAINST IG CLASS SUBSTRATE FORMAT EA 1590-1208-2 G separate: ribosomal P proteins, nRNP/Sm, Sm, SS-A, SS-B, Scl-70, Jo-1, centromeres IgG Ag-coated microplate wells 12 x 08 (96)

-Indications: The enzyme immunoassay (ELISA) provides semiquantitative in vitro determination for human antibodies of the immunoglobulin class IgG against 6 different antigens (nRNP/Sm, Sm, SS-A, SS-B, ScI-70, Jo-1) in serum or plasma to support the diagnosis of Sharp syndrome (MCTD), systemic lupus erythematosus, Sjögren's syndrome, progressive systemic sclerosis and poly-/dermatomyositis.
+Indications: The enzyme immunoassay (ELISA) provides semiquantitative in vitro determination of human antibodies of the immunoglobulin class IgG against 8 different antigens (ribosomal P proteins, nRNP/Sm, Sm, SS-A, SS-B, ScI-70, Jo-1, centromeres) in serum or plasma to support the diagnosis of Sharp syndrome (MCTD), lupus erythematosus disseminatus, Sjögren's syndrome and progressive systemic sclerosis.
 The product is designed for use as IVD.

-Application: The Anti-ENA ProfilePlus 1 ELISA provides parallel determination of antibodies against 6 different nuclear and cytoplasmic antigens with optional, fully automated processing and objective evaluation of the test results.
-These antibodies are linked to diseases of the rheumatic form.
+Application: The Anti-ENA ProfilePlus 2 ELISA provides parallel determination of antibodies against 8 different nuclear and cytoplasmic antigens with optional, fully automated processing and objective evaluation of the test results.
+These antibodies are linked to rheumatic diseases.

-Principles of the test: The test kit contains microplate strips each with 8 reagent wells, separately coated with these six antigens.
+Principles of the test: The test kit contains microplate strips each with 8 reagent wells separately coated with these eight antigens.
 In the first reaction step, diluted patient samples are incubated in the wells.
 In the case of positive samples, specific IgG antibodies (also IgA and IgM) will bind to the antigens.
 To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgG (enzyme conjugate) catalysing a colour reaction.